-Logical test means having a logical output which is either true or false, in excel we can perform logical test to any of the situations, the most commonly used logical test is by using the equals to operator which is “=” is we use =A1=B1 in cell A2 then it will return true if the values are equal and false if the values are not equal.
+A logical test means having an analytical output that is either TRUE or FALSE.
+In Excel, we can perform a logical test for any situation.
+The most commonly used logical test is using the equals to the operator, which is “=” if we use =A1=B1 in cell A2, then it will return TRUE if the values are equal and FALSE if the values are not equal.

 What is the Logical Test in Excel?

-In excel, at the beginning stages of learning, it is quite a difficult task to understand the concept of logical tests.
-But once you master this, it will be a valuable skill to your CV.
-More often than not, in excel, we use a logical test to match multiple criteriaMatch Multiple CriteriaCriteria based calculations in excel are performed by logical functions.
+In Excel, at the beginning stages of learning, it is not easy to understand the concept of logical tests.
+But once you master this, it will be a valuable skill for your CV.
+More often than not, in Excel, we use a logical test to match multiple criteriaMatch Multiple CriteriaCriteria based calculations in excel are performed by logical functions.
 To match single criteria, we can use IF logical condition, having to perform multiple tests, we can use nested IF conditions.
 But for matching multiple criteria to arrive at a single result is a complex criterion-based calculation. and arrive at the desired solution.

-In excel, we have as many as 9 logical formulas.
-Go to the Formula tab and click on the Logical Function group to see all the logical formulas.
+In Excel, we have as many as 9 logical formulas.
+We must go to the “Formulas” tab and click on the “Logical” function group to see the logical formulas.

-Some of them are frequently used formulas, and some of them are rarely used formulas.
-In this article, we will cover some of the important Excel logical formulas in real-time examples.
-All the Excel logical formulas work on the basis of TRUE or FALSE if the logical test we do.
+Some of them are frequently used formulas, and some of them are rarely used.
+This article will cover some of the important Excel logical formulas in real-time examples.
+All the Excel logical formulas work based on TRUE or FALSE if the logical test we do.

 How to Use Logical Function in Excel?

-Below are the examples of logical Function in excel.
+Below are examples of logical functions in Excel.

 #1 – AND & OR Logical Function in Excel

-Excel AND & OR functions works completely opposite to each other.
-AND condition in excel requires all the logical tests to be TRUE, and on the other hand, the OR function requires any of the logical tests to be TRUE.
+Excel AND and OR functions work opposite each other.
+For example, AND condition in Excel requires all the logical tests to be TRUE.
+On the other hand, the OR function requires any logical tests to be TRUE.

 For example, look at the below examples.

-We have a student name, Marks 1, and Marks 2.
-If the student scored more than 35 in both the exams, then the result should be TRUE; if not result should be FALSE.
+We have student names, marks 1, and marks 2.
+If the student scored more than 35 in both exams, the result should be TRUE.
+If not, the result should be FALSE.
 Since we need to satisfy both the conditions, we need to use AND logical test here.

 Example #1- AND Logical Function in Excel

-- First logical 1 is Marks 1 is >35 or not.
-To test the condition.
+- The first logical 1 is Marks-1 is >35 or not to test the condition.

-- The second test is Marks 2 is >35 or not.
-So apply the logical test.
+- The second test is Marks-2 is >35 or not.
+So, we must take the logical test.

-If both the conditions are satisfied, then the formula by default returns TRUE or else returns FALSE as a result.
+If both conditions are satisfied, the formula returns TRUE by default.
+Else, returns FALSE as a result.

-In cell D3 & D4, we have got FALSE as the result because in Marks 1, both the students scored less than 35.
+In cells D3 and D4, we got FALSE because in “Marks-1,” both the students scored less than 35.